Geometric terms of location

 Geometric terms of location describe directions or positions relative to the shape of an object.
-These terms are used in descriptions of engineering, physics, and other sciences, as well as ordinary day to day discourse.
+These terms are used in descriptions of engineering, physics, and other sciences, as well as ordinary day-to-day discourse.

-Though these terms by themselves may be somewhat ambiguous, they are usually used in a context in which their meaning is clear.
+Though these terms themselves may be somewhat ambiguous, they are usually used in a context in which their meaning is clear.
 For example, when referring to a drive shaft it is clear what is meant by axial or radial directions.
 Or, in a free body diagram, one may similarly infer a sense of orientation by the forces or other vectors represented.

 Examples

 Common geometric terms of location are: